MSBA-Capstone-2024/Final_Deliverable/README.md

 # Predictive Maintenance Optimization with Prophet and Python
-### This project leverages Facebook Prophet and Python to forecast maintenance needs and optimize scheduling for critical machinery.
-By using advanced time series forecasting techniques, we aim to minimize downtime, optimize resource allocation, and prioritize critical jobs effectively.
+### This project utilizes the Facebook Prophet model and Python to forecast maintenance time trends, enabling more informed decision-making.
+By applying advanced time series forecasting techniques, the goal is to minimize downtime, optimize resource allocation, and effectively prioritize critical tasks.

 ---

 ## Problem Statement
 ----
+As the primary bottler of Coca-Cola products in the Western United States, Swire Coca-Cola's operational efficiency affects the entire distribution network.
+Despite achieving 94% mechanical efficiency, unforeseen machine breakdowns and inadequate predictive maintenance lead to significant downtime.
+This shortfall in meeting demand results in an annual loss of approximately $60 million in uncaptured revenue.
+The current process—issuing work orders, waiting for parts, and making repairs—often lacks the foresight to prevent these downtimes, leading to extended production stoppages and impacting overall performance.

-#### Maintenance scheduling for machinery often involves reactive measures, resulting in unplanned downtimes and inefficiencies.
+### Maintenance scheduling for machinery often involves reactive measures, resulting in unplanned downtimes and inefficiencies.
 This project addresses these challenges by:
 Forecasting Workload: Using historical workload data to predict future maintenance needs.
 Identifying Critical Jobs: Flagging high-priority jobs with significant workload or operational importance.
-Batching Maintenance: Grouping maintenance tasks into optimal intervals to reduce downtime and costs.

 ---